 Breath testing must be in compliance with Title 17 of the California Code of Regulations.
 Title 17 establishes the rules for how the State of California will maintain the breath test instruments and collect the breath test samples from those arrested for DUI.
 A failure to comply with Title 17 regulations can result in an inaccurate or unreliable BAC level.

-Attorneys for DUI Breath Tests in San Francisco, CA
+Attorneys for DUI Breath Tests in the San Francisco Bay Area

 If you were arrested for DUI involving a breath test in San Francisco, CA, then contact an experienced criminal defense attorney at Ticket Crushers.
 We can investigate the circumstances surrounding your breath test and the instrument that you blew into so that a determination can be made about whether the results should be suppressed or excluded at trial.